ssar0014/portfolio_website/README.md

 # README
 Designing my own portfolio website in Django from scratch.
-Main aims is to learn Django and basics of web development along the way.
+Main aim is to learn Django and basics of web development using Django along the way.